SOFTS-Arabica, robusta coffee retreat after hitting 10-year peaks

 * Rains were below average last week in most of top producer Ivory Coast's cocoa-growing regions, with more needed to ensure the harvest is strong in February and March, farmers said.

-(Reporting by Maytaal Angel; Editing by Kirsten Donovan, Amy Caren Daniel and Mark Porter)
+(Reporting by Marcelo Teixeira and Maytaal Angel; Editing by Kirsten Donovan, Amy Caren Daniel, Mark Porter and Shailesh Kuber)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.